USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

 categories: [Access]

-excerpt: How to access SCINet via SSH
+excerpt: How to access SCINet from the command line using SSH.

 subnav:
   - title: Creating a Config File